Erik-Bjerke/Calc-Notes/README.md

 The Dockerfile uses a multi-stage build: build stage with full Node.js, production stage with just the `.output` directory running as a non-root user.

-For the full stack (app + PostgreSQL + collaborative sync service), use Compose:
+For the full stack (app + PostgreSQL), use Compose:

 ```bash
 docker compose up --build